7 Easy Eye Exercises For Visual Fatigue and to Avoid Headaches

 7. Massage your temples

 Massaging your temples is very simple, relaxing, and therapeutic.
-Dedicate 10 minutes per day to this magical therapy, separated into 5 intervals throughout your day.
+Dedicate 10 minutes per day to this amazing therapy, separated into 5 intervals throughout your day.

 - Sit with your back straight.